 Causes of Pink Eye in Cattle

 Infectious bovine keratoconjunctivitis (IBK) is mainly caused by the bacterium Moraxella bovis.
-This organism is a Gram-negative, rod-shaped Bacteria from the family Moraxellaceae.
+This organism is a Gram-negative, rod-shaped bacterium from the family Moraxellaceae.
 It carries delicate hair-like structures called pili that help it stick firmly to the cornea of the eye.

 Once attached to the cornea, the bacterium releases cytotoxins (MbxA cytotoxin) that damage the protective cells of the cornea and conjunctiva.
 This leads to eye irritation, redness, cloudiness, and, in severe cases, ulcer formation.
 Cases of pinkeye in calves are often more serious because young animals have weaker immunity.